 - Nail polish remover and q-tips to easily wipe off any mistakes that you make

 Allow your painted dots to dry completely, then peel your sticker off.
 If you notice any mistakes or areas where the paint bled under your sticker, just wipe them off with a q-tip that has a bit of nail polish remover on it.

 Now, I bet you are wondering if you can really wash them.
 YES, you can!
-I usually hand-wash mine, BUT I have also run my sharpie mugs through the dishwasher when I've been feeling lazy and the designs haven't washed off.
-That said, if you want your design to last as long as possible, I'd skip the dishwasher just to be safe!
+I usually hand-wash mine, BUT I have also run my Sharpie mugs through the dishwasher when I've been feeling lazy and the designs haven't washed off.
+That said, if you want your design to last as long as possible, I'd recommend hand-washing them.